Protocol Specification

 The total supply is permanently fixed at 1.25 trillion GX units, with each unit referenced to 1 gram of gold (USD 120) at genesis on 23/24 September 2025.
 This supply is fixed by protocol architecture, not by policy.
 No mechanism exists to create additional units under any circumstances.
 The sub-unit is the Qirat: 1 GX = 1,000,000 Qirat.

-Distribution occurs through five channels designed to create a comprehensive economic ecosystem.
+Distribution occurs through six channels designed to create a comprehensive economic ecosystem.
 4 billion individuals worldwide receive direct grants of units, providing immediate purchasing power rather than requiring them to purchase entry with existing wealth.
 Governments receive substantial allocations proportional to participant registration, creating fiscal capacity for public services without taxation or debt.
 Not-for-profit organisations receive resources to address poverty and social needs.
 Businesses access capital through interest-free profit-sharing arrangements.
+A dedicated launch-promotion account funds incentives that reward early participants and businesses.
 Protocol operations are funded by a modest allocation to ensure long-term sustainability.

 The protocol introduces a velocity mechanism that makes prolonged accumulation of large holdings costly while exempting modest savers, ensuring that money flows through the productive economy rather than stagnating in idle reserves.
 Transaction fees remain dramatically lower than traditional banking systems, making GX economically attractive for merchants, individuals, and businesses alike.